The ways we measure success in marketing are always changing.

 Applying your results

-A/B testing and not applying your results is like knowing that your customer’s favorite ice cream flavor is chocolate but buying them a double-scoop of strawberry.
-After you send an initial test, build upon your findings (For example, if your subscribers engaged more with a particular image, see if the trend continues with similar images.) and continue to conduct tests with the goal of finding out where (and why) your subscribers are clicking.
+A/B testing and not applying your results is like knowing that your customer’s favorite ice cream flavor is chocolate, yet you buy them a double-scoop of strawberry.
+After you send an initial test, build upon your findings (for example, if your subscribers engaged more with a particular image, see if the trend continues with similar images) and continue to conduct tests with the goal of finding out where (and why) your subscribers are clicking.

 5. Automate your success.